 - Air Quality: Once operational, LR3 would have limited impact on air quality.
-Any changes in air quality would be associated with changes in traffic flows on the whole of Dublin's road network that are a direct result of delivery of the scheme. \ This is looked at in further detail in the Economic Appraisal section; - Noise and Vibration: Vibration modelling would need to be undertaken to determine the likely impacts on both archaeological and architectural heritage at Glasnevin Cemetery as a result of proposed tunnelling; - Landscape and Visual Quality: Potential impacts of LR3 development include the removal of trees, street furniture and paving to accommodate the alignment and stations, especially within Swords.
+Any changes in air quality would be associated with changes in traffic flows on the whole of Dublin's road network that are a direct result of delivery of the scheme.
+This is looked at in further detail in the Economic Appraisal section: - Noise and Vibration: Vibration modelling would need to be undertaken to determine the likely impacts on both archaeological and architectural heritage at Glasnevin Cemetery as a result of proposed tunnelling; addition, it is noted that the line would pass under the Tolka River Basin.
+The environmental impact of LR3 would need to be proposed tunnelling; - Landscape and Visual Quality: Potential impacts of LR3 development include the removal of trees, street furniture and paving to accommodate the alignment and stations, especially within Swords.
 Visual impacts of an at-grade line in less developed areas, such as Dardistown and south of Swords, will need to be considered as well as visual impacts from elevated sections close to the M50; - Biodiversity: Appropriate Assessment (AA) screening of possible impacts of this route on the Natura 2000 sites would be required.
 It is also necessary to determine if there will be any impacts on designated sites as a result of the tunnelling and impacts on hydrological connections; - Cultural, Archaeological & Architectural Heritage: The impact of tunnelling on a considerable density of Recorded Monuments and Protected Structures within the Glasnevin and Swords areas would need to be investigated.
 In particular, the potential for vibration impacts on Glasnevin Cemetery during construction need to be understood in greater detail.
 In addition, a programme of consultation is recommended so that potential religious or spiritual sensitivities can be considered and addressed during development of the programme.
-There is also a high concentration of important archaeological sites in Swords including Swords Castle which would need to be considered in the development of the project;
+There is also a high concentration of important archaeological sites in Swords including Swords Castle which

-- Land use, soils and geology: Possible soil and geology impacts on historically contaminated lands would need to be investigated in greater detail, including: a quarry at Milestone, a smithy in Townparks, Swords and a gravel pit in Balheary; and - Surface Water impacts on rivers which Line D2 would pass over including: Santry River, Mayne River tributary, Cuckoo Stream and Sluice River.
+- would need to be considered in the development of the project; - Land use, soils and geology: Possible soil and geology impacts on historically contaminated lands would need to be investigated in greater detail, including: a quarry at Milestone, a smithy in Townparks, Swords and a gravel pit in Balheary; and - Surface Water impacts on rivers which Line D2 would pass over including: Santry River, Mayne River tributary, Cuckoo Stream and Sluice River.
 In addition, it is noted that the line would pass under the Tolka River Basin.